Melissa Jiménez (journalist): Biography

-Melissa Jimenez is the daughter of Antonio Jimenez, (son of Spanish emigrants and born in Granada in 1963) and Luciana Dionisio (Italy).
+Melissa Jiménez is the daughter of Antonio Jimenez, (son of Spanish emigrants and born in Granada in 1963) and Italian mother Luciana Dionisio.
 She has a younger sister named Sara.
 At the age of 2 years old, she moved to Barcelona, since her father was starting to work in the motorcycle world championship under the orders of JJ Cobas.

 She grew up in a very small town 60 km from Barcelona and always went to the races with her father whenever she could.
-Since she was a child she knew she wanted to work in the MotoGP World Championship.
+Since she was a child, Jiménez knew she wanted to work in the MotoGP World Championship.
 She studied Communication Sciences in Barcelona and did an internship at Onda Rambla.
-She spent two years working both on the radio and in 25TV and after finishing her degree she moved to Madrid, where she began to collaborate with MarcaTV.
-A year and a half later SKY Italia offered her to broadcast motorcycles with them and she went to Milan, commented some pre-season training sessions and worked as head of press for the "Forward Racing" Moto2 team.
-In 2013 Mediaset España gave her the opportunity to return to Spain to join their sports newsroom.
+She spent two years working both on the radio and in 25TV and after finishing her degree she moved to Madrid, where she collaborated with MARCA TV.
+A year and a half later, Sky Sport Italia offered her to broadcast motorcycles with them and she went to Milan, commentated on pre-season training sessions, and worked as head of press for the Forward Racing Moto2 team.

-In 2013 she joined Mediaset España's motorcycle broadcasting team as a commentator in the paddock, replacing Lara Álvarez.
+In 2013, Jiménez returned to Spain to join the Mediaset España sports newsroom.
+She joined the motorcycle broadcasting team as a commentator in the paddock, replacing Lara Álvarez.
 Two years later, Jiménez announced through her Instagram account that she would no longer be part of the Moto GP commentary team.

-In October 2016, she participated as a guest on the fifth season of Antena 3's musical program Tu cara me suena, where she stepped into the shoes of Nelly Furtado to sing the song I'm like a bird.
+In October 2016, she participated as a guest on the fifth season of Antena 3's musical program Tu cara me suena, where she impersonated Nelly Furtado to sing the song "I'm Like A Bird".

-In 2022, she is confirmed to join DAZN F1 to be the reporter at Formula 1 circuits.
+In 2022, she was confirmed to join DAZN F1 to be the reporter at Formula One circuits.

 Television career

-She began her career in the television channel 25TV and later became part of MarcaTV presenting "Tiramillas", "Marca Motor", "Marca Player" and "Zamoras y Pichichis".
-Until then she worked for Sky's Italian division as a motor specialist in the program Sysprt24h.
-In 2012 she was on the verge of signing with Telecinco.
-The network, in the end, opted for Lara Álvarez and she returned to Sky Italia.
-There she did the race summaries from the studio.
-The second call from Telecinco caught her recording a spot with Alex De Angelis Moto2) rider in Italy.
-From 2013 until 2015 she was a reporter at the foot of the paddock in the MotoGP OF Telecinco, along with Nico Abad., In March 2016 after two years in front of MotoGP, Mediaset España announced the departure of the journalist for the next season.
+Jiménez began her career in the television channel 25TV and later became part of MarcaTV presenting "Tiramillas", "Marca Motor", "Marca Player" and "Zamoras y Pichichis".
+Then, she worked for Sky's Italian division as a motor specialist in the program Sky Sport 24h.
+In 2012, she was on the verge of signing with Telecinco.
+The network, in the end, opted for Lara Álvarez and Jiménez returned to Sky Italia.
+There, she did the race summaries from the studio.
+The second call from Telecinco caught her recording a spot with Alex De Angelis, an Italian Moto2 rider.
+From 2013 until 2015, she was a reporter at the foot of the paddock in the MotoGP OF Telecinco, along with Nico Abad.
+In March 2016, after two years working in MotoGP, Mediaset España announced the departure of Jiménez for the next season.